 Companies are often used in group practices for service entities, employing staff and holding non‑clinical assets.

-Why practices choose companies:
+Why practices have chosen companies:

 - Limited liability: Risk is generally contained at the corporate level